developerasun/myCodeBox-blockchain/rust/readme.md

 > Rust is a statically typed language.

-> Rust is a multi-paradigm programming language focused on performance and safety, especially safe concurrency.
-It is syntactically similar to C++ but provides memory safety without using garbage collection.
+> Rust is a multi-paradigm programming language focused on performance and safety, especially **safe concurrency**.
+It is syntactically similar to C++ but provides memory safety **without using garbage collection**.
 Rust programming language was developed by Mozilla with the aim of creating a better tool for developing their browser Mozilla Firefox.

 > The language appeared to be so effective, that many programmers are now opting to use it for software development instead of using C++.
 Rust is syntactically similar to C++, but it provides increased speed and better memory safety.